-I have 20-years experience in healthcare working for multi-billion dollar nonprofit and healthcare organizations.
-I’ve generated $18.4 million dollars in marketing and sales revenue, and built significant strategic partnerships during those two decades.
-I serve on the Board of Directors for the African American Business Leaders Council of The Greater Lehigh Valley Chamber of Commerce.
+I have 20-years experience working for prestigious, major nonprofit and healthcare organizations.
+I’ve generated $18.4 million dollars in sales and marketing revenue, and built significant strategic partnerships during those two decades.
+I’m a passionate executive at Miller-Keystone Blood Center, and I Co-Chair the Board of Directors for the African American Business Leaders Council of The Greater Lehigh Valley Chamber of Commerce.

-I’m a National Advocacy Network Leader for the Sickle Cell Disease Association of America, and serve on the Board of Directors for the MTS Sickle Cell Foundation, Inc. I partner with local community based organizations across the country on advocacy and fundraising initiatives.
+I serve as a National Spokesperson for the Sickle Cell Disease Association of America, and on the Board of Directors for the award-winning, MTS Sickle Cell Foundation, Inc. I partner with local community based organizations across the country on advocacy and fundraising initiatives.
 I write, lobby and use my voice and platform to create awareness and serve these amazing patients and their families.

 For 12 years, I served as a spokesperson via TV, web and radio within my industry, collaborating with prominent congress members, business, medical and faith leaders.
 I’m also an active member of the Christian Women in Media Association.